GoogleChrome/developer.chrome.com/site/en/blog/autoplay/index.md

 It is possible to change the autoplay behavior with Chrome enterprise policies for use cases such as kiosks or unattended systems.
-Check out the [Policy List](policy-list) help page to learn how to set the autoplay related enterprise
+Check out the [Policy List][policy list] help page to learn how to set the autoplay related enterprise
 policies:

-- The [`AutoplayAllowed`](autoplayallowed) policy controls whether autoplay is allowed or not.
+- The <code>[AutoplayAllowed][autoplayallowed]</code> policy controls whether
+  autoplay is allowed or not.
-- The [`AutoplayAllowlist`](autoplayallowlist) policy allows you to specify an allowlist of URL patterns where autoplay will always be enabled.
+- The <code>[AutoplayAllowlist][autoplayallowlist]</code> policy allows you to specify an allowlist of URL patterns where autoplay will always be enabled.

 ## Best practices for web developers